-Condition/Context: The College expensed certain capital asset expenditures during 2018 that should have been capitalized.
-The cumulative effect to the financial statements was material, creating a prior period restatement.
-Approximately \$1.3 million was moved from expense to capital asset accounts, and an additional \$43 thousand was recorded in depreciation expense related to these assets.
+Condition/Context: Certain capital assets were expensed during 2020 that should have been capitalized.
+Approximately \$392,000 was moved from expense to capital asset accounts and approximately \$20,000 was recorded in depreciation expense related to these assets.

-Cause: During 2018, construction-in-progress accounts maintained as expenses were not sufficiently reviewed to identify a material amount of capital asset expenditures that should have been capitalized at the time the asset was placed into service.
+Cause: During 2020, expenses were not sufficiently reviewed to identify capital assets that should have been capitalized at the time the asset was purchased and was placed into service.